shbatm/EspLight-firmware/QUESTIONS.md

 1. <otaupload.h> - What library is this from?
 Cannot find it.
 Had to comment out lines referencing otaupload.h, setupOta, and handleSketchUpdate
 	Found in Duality4Y's personal GitHub repo.
 Now included locally in this repo.

-2. NeoPixelBus V2 is failing during build: "error: invalid use of template-name 'NeoPixelBus' without an argument list".
+2. NeoPixelBus V2 is failing during build: `"error: invalid use of template-name 'NeoPixelBus' without an argument list"`.
 	Looking at the documentation of the NeoPixelBus site, you need to declare the method to use.
 For example: `NeoPixelBus<NeoGrbFeature, Neo800KbpsMethod> strip(16, 2);`
 	For the Esp8266 platforms, just omit the pin argument.
 This is due to hardware support that doesn't allow for selecting a pin...The NeoEsp8266Dma800KbpsMethod is the underlying method that gets used if you use Neo800KbpsMethod on Esp8266 platforms.
 There should be no need to use it directly.